Toledo Zoo & Aquarium: Africa

 Africa opened on May 1, 2004, and is 12 acre large.
 The main exhibit, the African plains, is 5 acre in size.
-It has artificial termite mounds for the free-roaming African animals, such as the Grant's zebra, greater kudu, helmeted guineafowl, addra gazelles, Masai giraffe, white-backed vulture, ostrich, watusi cattle, warthogs, and blue wildebeest.
+It has artificial termite mounds for the free-roaming African animals, such as the Grant's zebra, greater kudu, helmeted guineafowl, Dama gazelles, Masai giraffe, white-backed vulture, ostrich, watusi cattle, warthogs, and blue wildebeest.
 There is also a 0.6 acre section for cheetahs.
 The exhibit has an observation deck.
 The exhibit houses the Safari Railway, which circles Africa!
 The exhibit also has an African animal carousel.
 Africa! was built on the site of the original gravel parking lot that existed before the bridge was built.
-In March 2010, a male baby giraffe named Enzi was born whose father, Mowgli, is another famous giraffe at the zoo.
+In March 2010, a male baby giraffe named Enzi was born.
+Enzi's father, Mowgli, is another famous giraffe at the zoo.
 In 2016, the Houston Zoo needed the African wild dogs for a breeding recommendation so the zoo replaced them with three young, male cheetahs from the Columbus Zoo.
 In 2017, two female Masai giraffes were born at the zoo named Kipenzi and Binti.
-In 2017 the Malawi event center was added in between the indoor Giraffe Exhibit and the children's carousel.
+In 2017, the Malawi event center was added in between the indoor Giraffe Exhibit and the children's carousel.
 It is a rentable space seating 900+ people.
 It also contains a 14,000 US gallon (52,996 L) aquarium housing native African fish, mostly cichlids.

 Aquarium

 The Toledo Zoo & Aquarium has one of the most diverse collections of any zoo-aquarium in the United States.
 The aquarium closed in October 2012 for renovations and re-opened in March 2015.
 The updated aquarium contains 3000+ aquatic animals in 178000 gal of water, including the largest tank with 90000 gal.
 The total water volume is nearly four times as much as the previous aquarium.
-Two new additions are a large touch tank containing various stingrays and small sharks and a smaller touch tank housing invertebrates, such as multiple species of starfish, a wide variety hermit crabs, horseshoe crabs and pencil sea urchins.
+Two new additions are a large touch tank containing various stingrays and small sharks and a smaller touch tank housing invertebrates, such as multiple species of starfish, a wide variety of hermit crabs, horseshoe crabs, and pencil sea urchins.
 The renovations took two and half years and preserved the exterior of the Works Progress Administration era structure.
 This area also includes goldfish, zebra sharks, an alligator snapping turtle, blacktip reef sharks, isopods, walleye, clownfish, electric eels, bichir, southern stingrays, channel catfish, epaulette sharks, cownose rays, a giant Pacific octopus, horn sharks, neon tetras, Australian lungfish, flashlight fish, arowanas, Japanese spider crabs, African lungfish, a shoal of red-bellied piranhas, gar, Atlantic stingrays, arapaima, a giant gourami, yellow-spotted rays, common carp, South American lungfish, discus, seahorses, a wolf eel, as well as jellyfish, leopard sharks, garden eels, and a green turtle named Tink.